alexbeug/simphosort/README.md

 #### Checks
 The copy command supports multiple check folders.
 Each photo file in the source folder is checked for duplicates in all specified check folders (including their sub folders).
 If a duplicate is found in any of the check folders, the file is not copied to the target.
 The comparison is done by file name and file size.
-File name comparison is platform dependent.
+File name comparison casing is platform default (usually case insensitive on Windows and case sensitive on Linux).

 ### group
 Move photo files (default *.jpg and *.jpeg) in a folder to sub folders.
 Grouping mode is controlled by sub commands.